Happily Never After

 “All right,” Mr. Bright says, bringing attention back to the front of the class.
 The whiteboard reads WHY IS SHAKESPEARE SO IMPORTANT TODAY? in green marker.

 “Today we start our presentations on Shakespeare’s importance.
 You’ve had a week and a half to prepare for this, so I expect stellar outcomes.
-However, because I’m aware you have other classes and responsibilities, I will give you the first twenty to twenty-five minutes to make some additional changes to your reports.”
+However, because I’m aware you have other classes and responsibilities, I will give you the first twenty to twenty-five minutes to make some additional changes to your reports, despite our shortened class time today, courtesy of our very own football team.”

 “This is your last time to prepare before we start.
 Unless you do not present today.
 We’ll only have time for one or two presentations today.
 Remember, this project is worth 15 percent of your quarter grade.
 So, make sure your information is accurate and your debate is applicable to why Shakespeare is important and suitable for an academic environment.
 I will start to call names after the allotted time is up.
 Get working.”

-I pull out my red erasable pen from my pencil pouch and open my notebook to a series of unorganized pages of research.
+I pull out my red erasable pen from my pencil pouch and open my notebook to a series of unorganized pages of research, ignoring the sudden onset of dizziness.
+I shake my head and pay attention to my notes.
 Quotes and points are scattered and scribbled over a total of seven pages.
 While my notebook looks like a mess, my notecards are pristine.

 As I start to add more information—such as how Shakespeare understood his audience, which in turn helps us to understand the culture during the rule of Queen Elizabeth and King James—I try to organize my final thoughts and tune out my classmates.
 Like always, the sounds of beeping phones, soft snickers, and the lone sound of pen to paper fill the small room.